phalcon/documentation/docs/api/phalcon_mvc.md

 ```php
 public function load( string $modelName ): ModelInterface;
 ```
-Loads a model throwing an exception if it doesn't exist
+Loads a model throwing an exception if it does not exist

 ```php